So what’s it made of? Which blade steel is best? Just a couple of questions we are

 process which maximizes each steel's edge toughness and cutting performance.

-M390: A high performance blade steel with superior cutting ability
+M390: A super-performance blade steel with exceptional cutting

 CPM-M4: Special purpose, high-speed steel with a combination of